<Back to Walk for Parkinson's homepage

 add remove

-Yes, there are a number of ways you can do this.
-Once you have signed up and set up a team, you will receive a link to your email that you can send to others to sign up and join your team.
-Alternatively, when you are signing up, you can select the option to ‘Allow anyone to join my team’.
-This will add a join button on your team page allowing anyone to sign up and join your team.
+Or, when you're signing up, you can select the option to ‘Allow anyone to join my team’.
+This will add a join button on your team page, allowing anyone to sign up and join your team.

 How do I join a team when signing up?